Cody Chun, Kieran O'Neil, Kylie Young, Julie Nelson Christoph

 Don't let the guise of “needing to do more research” let you procrastinate on writing for too long.
 Because time, accessibility, and resources limit the type and amount of research you can do, you will never have enough research (but that's okay!).
 You should start writing when you feel like you have a solid understanding of necessary background information and a good outline of your argument.
 (Of course, you can always write before this point in the process, too.)
 Even if what you're writing is incoherent and doesn't end up in the final draft, the process of getting your thoughts onto paper will help you sort out your ideas.

 Research can yield a lot of information (and books and browser tabs and open PDFs) in a short amount of time.
 Drowning in sources while mid draft can become stressful, so try focusing on one section of your paper, research, or argument development.
-You might also try finding an alternative way to save sources so you're not bombarded with articles every time you open your computer (see Use technology below).
+You might also try finding an alternative way to save sources so you're not bombarded with articles every time you open your computer (Remember you can use a knowledge management tool like Zotero (see Section 12.2) to keep track of sources or a PDF reader like Adobe Acrobat Reader (see Section 12.3) to mark up your digital copies of texts).